Top Online MBA Programs in Information Technology

 Information technology professionals seeking to advance into managerial roles may benefit from an MBA in the field.
 MBAs in information technology build leadership and strategic skills applicable to technology-based businesses and organizations.

 Individuals working in business who want to transition to careers in IT similarly increase earning potential with MBAs in the field.
-General sales managers earned an annual median salary of just over $124,000 as of 2018 — nearly $20,000 below their counterparts in information technology.
+General sales managers earned an annual median salary of just over $151,150 as of 2020.

 Online MBA Programs for You